chrisandchris/vagrant-amp/README.md

 1. Make changes to source
 2. Change version in `template.json` for each provider image
 3. Push with `git push`
-4. Push with `packger push -name chrisandchris/amp template.json`
+4. Push with `packer push -name chrisandchris/amp template.json`